Universality for outliers in weakly confined Coulomb-type systems: Proofs of the main results

 converges uniformly on compact subsets of $(\Omega_1 \cup \Omega_2) \times (\Omega_1 \cup \Omega_2)$ towards the kernel

-then the asymptotic independence of the point processes follows (see Proposition~\ref{prop:UCVofKernels}) since $\BergK_{1,2} $ corresponds to the kernel of the union of independent determinantal point processes associated to $\BergK_1$ and $\BergK_2$ as shown in Proposition~\ref{prop:UnionOfDPP} of the Appendix.
+then the asymptotic independence of the point processes follows (see Proposition~\ref{prop:UCVofKernels}) since $\BergK $ corresponds to the kernel of the union of independent determinantal point processes associated with $\BergK_1$ and $\BergK_2$ (see Proposition~\ref{prop:UnionOfDPP} of the Appendix).

-Here, as in section \ref{s:Bergman}, the kernel $\holkerK_\n$ associated to $\Phi_{\n,\Omega_1 \cup \Omega_2}$ is holomorphic in the first coordinate and anti-holomorphic in in the second coordinate.
+Here, as in Section~\ref{s:Bergman}, the kernel $\holkerK_\n$ associated with $\Phi_{\n,\Omega_1 \cup \Omega_2}$ is holomorphic in the first coordinate and anti-holomorphic in the second coordinate.
 Thanks to the reproducing kernel property and Cauchy-Schwarz inequality, we obtain that